el-rafa-dev/rhythinl/README.md

 ## Current Status

-The current status is in development and tests.
+The current status is development and tests.

 ## When will be released?